Leer esta página en español (read this page in Spanish).

 “Slides and/or paraffin blocks (and corresponding pathology reports) of non-infectious and non-contagious human tissue taken from the ____________ (name of organ or tissue) which are fixed and/or preserved in paraffin.
 This specimen has never been cultured.
 It is for review by the Department of Pathology at the University of California, San Diego.
 The value is US$1.00.”
 This will help to avoid processing delays at Customs.

 Please send the completed SOMC packet and medical records via fax, international courier or email to:

 Or, email to:

 It is imperative that all documents included are accurate and current, as the second opinion consultation is based on this information.
 Once the packet is approved by the SOMC office, the second opinion process will begin.

 - When UC San Diego Health receives the patient materials, we will first do a thorough check of all documentation to make sure it is complete, as the process cannot begin if information is insufficient or missing.

-- Referring physicians will receive regular updates on the progress of the second opinion consultation, generally during our regular office hours, via the your preferred form of communication (email, fax, teleconference, etc.).
+- Referring physicians will receive regular updates on the progress of the second opinion consultation, generally during our regular office hours, via your preferred form of communication (email, fax, teleconference, etc.).
 Once we begin the review, further charges will be applied if additional medical records are sent and/or questions are submitted.

-- After a UC San Diego physician or surgeon completes the second opinion medical consultation, the patient’s case will either be closed or, if requested, it will be transferred for follow-up treatment.
-If requested by the referring physician or the patient, an in-person consultation can be scheduled with a UC San Diego physician.
+- After a UC San Diego Health physician or surgeon completes the second opinion medical consultation, the patient’s case will either be closed or, if requested, it will be transferred for follow-up treatment.
+If requested by the referring physician or the patient, an in-person consultation can be scheduled with a UC San Diego Health physician.
 Please contact UC San Diego Health International Services to inquire about this option.